AlexCreamer/DigiTrader/README.md

 ### Database settings
 You can use the database of your choice but this program defaults to using postgresql
-Don't foget to configure settings.py to input your database settings.
+Don't forget to configure settings.py to input your database settings.
 Default database name: creditsdb
 Default database user: credits
 Default database password: password